AdamSobieski/Nifty/OVERVIEW.md

-## Intelligent Tutoring Systems for Software Training
+## Intelligent Tutoring Systems

+### Mathematics Education

+The Nifty project will support the development of intelligent tutoring systems for mathematics education.

+### Character Education and Social and Emotional Learning

+The Nifty project will support the exploration of uses of interactive storytelling, e.g., story-based items, [digital gamebooks](https://en.wikipedia.org/wiki/Gamebook), [interactive films](https://en.wikipedia.org/wiki/Interactive_film), and [serious games](https://en.wikipedia.org/wiki/Serious_game), as items, exercises, and activities for character education and social and emotional learning.

+### Software Training

-### Video-calling, Screencasting, and Remote Desktop Software
+#### Video-calling, Screencasting, and Remote Desktop Software

 A goal of the Nifty project is to enable the construction of next-generation intelligent tutoring systems which can train end-users in the use of software applications, e.g., Office, IDE, 3D modelling, and CAD/CAE software applications.